Become an SSH Ninja: SSH Tips and Tricks

 Identity added: /home/username/.ssh/id_rsa (/home/username/.ssh/id_rsa)

-Now we need to tell ssh to forward our credentials, to make this automatic add the following to your ~/.ssh/config:
+to forward our credentials, to make this automatic add the following to your ~/.ssh/config

 Host *